JACTheCreator/Robot-Control-Library/README.md

-This is C++ library for Arduino for controlling various types of motors(Servo motor, DC motor, Stepper Motor) on a robot.
+This is C++ library for Arduino for controlling various motors of the same type simultaneously(Servo motor, DC motor, Stepper Motor) on a robot

 # Installation